almirmulahasanovic/ImdbDemoProject/Sections/CreateDBricksNoteBook.md

   dbutils.fs.unmount(mountPoint)
   ```

 Also, another notebook added - transforming the file and saving in parquet format for further use.
-Since mount is the same as for previous example it will be sciped - only transformation is shown:
+Since mount is the same as for previous example it will be escaped - only transformation is shown:

 5. **Get data**
 ```